ykpivot/concourse-pcf-usage-report/README.md

 ![PCF Usage Report producer pipeline screenshot](https://github.com/pivotalservices/concourse-pcf-usage-report/raw/master/common/images/pipeline_annotated.png)

+1. The pipeline is automatically triggered by a time resource (e.g. once a month).
-1. Pipeline tasks and scripts are retrieved from a git repository
+   Pipeline tasks and scripts are retrieved from a git repository

 2. Usage data and quota information is retrieved from the PCF deployment:
    - Organization, space, applications, services and buildpack information, along with memory and space quotas are retrieved using [Cloud Foundry APIs](https://apidocs.cloudfoundry.org/)